We’ve been making a lot of Valentines for our family and friends lately.

 Keep it open-ended and keep it fun.
 I always love to see the things my girls create.

-These Silly Heart Puppets are a little bit kooky and a whole lot of silly.
+Each Silly Heart Puppet is a little bit kooky, a whole lot of silly, and very unique.

 We had a great time making them!